-In my teaching I draw on lessons from experiences as a musical composer and improviser, immigrant rights activist, taxi driver and student of speech language pathology.
+In my teaching I draw on lessons from experiences as a musical composer and improviser, immigrant rights activist, factory worker, taxi driver and student of speech language pathology.
 Today, I’m an enthusiast of parkour and contact improvisation.
 I am a co-leader of the experimental DC Movement Research group along with contemporary dancer Juliana Pongutá.
 I have recently danced in performances of DC choreographers Michelle Ava and Nancy Havlik.

 I am the central organizer of the DC Feldenkrais Festival, a free day-long event that has been held five times since Fall 2014.
 I have taught classes in many local venues and made special presentations at the University of Maryland Clarice Smith Performing Arts Center and the Dance Educators Training Institute of the Baltimore County Public School System.